111 Washington Street,

 The first movie with sound was shown in Hunstville in 1929 at the Lyric.
 The Lyric theatre was destroyed on December 25, 1930 by a fire that swept through part of Washington Street.

-In 1943, Fritz H. Thomas was the manager of the Lyric Amusement Co, and the company operated the Lyric, Grand, and Elks Theatres in Huntsville.
-By 1953, Charles A. Crute was the president and Mrs. Martha Fleming was the vice president, and the company operated the Lyric, Elks, and the Whitesburg Drive-In Theatres.
+In 1943, Fritz H. Thomas was the manager of the Lyric Amusement Co, and the company operated the Lyric Theatre, Grand Theatre, and Elks Theatre in Huntsville.
+By 1953, Charles A. Crute was the president and Mrs. Martha Fleming was the vice president, and the company operated the Lyric Theatre, Elks Theatre, and the Whitesburg Drive-In.

-The Lyric’s last day of business was December 21, 1978.
+The Lyric Theatre’s last day of business was December 21, 1978.
 The building was destroyed by fire on January 8, 1982 and nothing has been built on the site since.